Shashank1130/InstaCloneDB/README.md

 ### Feedback
-I value your feedback and suggestions to improve **InstaCloneDB**.
+I value your feedback and suggestions to improve **InstaDBMirror**.
 If you have any ideas, questions, or feedback, please don't hesitate to reach out.
 Your insights are important to me in making this project even better.
 - Email: [shashankdubey1130@gmail.com](mailto:shashankdubey1130@gmail.com)